sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 Sourcegraph supports SCIM 2.0 for provisioning and de-provisioning _users_.

-> WARNING: We’ve only tested the endpoint with Okta and Azure Active Directory.
-Be cautious when using our SCIM server with other IdPs.
+> NOTE: While our implementation of SCIM 2.0 is compliant with the specification, we’ve only tested it against two IdPs: Okta and Azure Active Directory.
+We can't guarantee it works with every IdP if the provider doesn't fully comply with the specification.

 ## How to use